Upload/Up1/README.md

 We don't ask for any CLAs - you don't have to give up copyright on your code - however we prefer that you contribute under the MIT license, just for consistency.

 If you find serious security issues, please email us at `security@up1.ca`.

-Some of us idle on `irc.freenode.net` in the `#upload` channel, if you would like to chat!

 Thank you for you contributions!